edwinciw/Google-Merchandise-Traffic-Analysis/README.md

 - 'Source Performance over Time.ipynb':  Evaluates traffic source performance and forecasts revenue trends.
 - 'agg_data.zip': Contains all extracted datasets from Data Extraction.ipynb.

+## Data
+The data is a public data of the Google merchandise store on Google Cloud with information of the website visits between August 2016 to August 2017.
+The following attributes were extracted for the analysis:

+- fullVisitorId: Visitor ID.
+- date: Date of the visit.
+- conversion: 1 if there are conversions from the current visit, else 0.
+- convSoFar: The number conversions the visitor has made since August 2016.
+- value: The amount paid by the visitor in this visit, in million $.
+- source: The name of the access source the visitor used to visit the store website. (e.g. google.com, facebook.com, etc.)
+- medium: The general access source the visitor used to visit the store website. (e.g. direct, referral, search, etc.)
+- channelGrouping:
+- isTrueDirect: 1 if the visit is truely a direct access, which is clicking or typing the website link directly, else 0.
+- isNewVisitor: 1 if this is the first visit of the visitor since August 2016.
+- isFirstConversion: 1 if this is the visit with the first conversion the visitor has made since August 2016.

 ## Main Results
 ### Markov Chain Attribution Model
 The following is a heatmap of the transition matrix of the percentage of visits from sources to sources of the starting source, which also includes: